gahtan-syarif/dailygitcommands/README.md

 - `git merge <branch-name>` — merge another branch into the current branch
 - `git merge --squash <branch-name>` — merge another branch into the current branch as a single staged change (does not create a commit)
 - `git rebase <branch-name>` — rebases current branch on top of another branch
-- `git cherry-pick <commit>` — copy a specific commit from a diverged branch onto the current branch
+- `git cherry-pick <commit>...` — copy one or more commits from a diverged branch onto the current branch

 ## Undoing
 - `git restore <path>` — discard unstaged changes in a specific file or directory